scperkins/EJEHardenberg.github.io/public/writing/political/affirmative-consent-law.md

 the most important thing you can hold here.

-If the accused does turn out to be a disgusting excuse for a human, than yeah, good that they get something so heavilty stigmatized associated with them, and good riddance.
+If the accused does turn out to be a disgusting excuse for a human, than yeah, good that they get something so heavily stigmatized associated with them, and good riddance.
 But if they're found innocent or false charges were alleged then that will still be held over them by society.
 Media will seize on an accusation and cause many to think of